shizuo-kaji/CubicalRipser_3dim/README.md

 - input size up to 2^20-1 x 2^20-1 x 2^20-1
 - cleaned up/optimised codes (much less memory footprint, much faster for certain data)
 - cache control
+- option to use the Alexander duality for the highest degree persistent homology
 - output birth/death location
 - python binding

+## TODO
+- When using Alexander duality for 2d image, it saves memory if we use the 2d complex (currently, we compute for a thickened 3d complex having the same PH)